cucumber/docs/content/docs/cucumber/state.md

 connection will never see data from Cucumber, and therefore your browser won't either.
 Likewise, Cucumber's connection won't see data from the web server.

-In this case, you will have to turn off database transactions and make sure the data is explicitly deleted before each Scenario.
+In this case, you will have to turn off database transactions and make sure the test data is explicitly deleted before each Scenario.

 ## Turn off transactions
 {{% block "ruby" %}}